Loren Gold: The Who

 Gold was featured as the "Stadium Ace" in the April 2016 issue of Keyboard (magazine).

 Chicago

-In early August 2021, Loren Gold joined Chicago as a touring substitute when he was asked to fill in for their longtime keyboarist/vocalist Lou Pardini, when he was mostly out for August and September until he was able to return.
+In early August 2021, Gold joined Chicago as a touring substitute when he was asked to fill in for their longtime keyboarist/vocalist Lou Pardini, when he was mostly out for August and September until he was able to return.
 In February 2022, Gold became an official member of the band after Pardini announced in late January that he was leaving the group after 13 years.

-Artists

-Gold has recorded and/or worked with the Who, Roger Daltrey, Chicago, Pete Townshend, Kenny Loggins, Natalie Maines, Huey Lewis and the News, Tsuyoshi Nagabuchi, Eddie Vedder, Trace Adkins, Steve Winwood, Don Felder, Melissa Etheridge, Rita Wilson, Hilary Duff, Taylor Hicks, Mandy Moore, Tate McRae, America's Got Talent, Dancing with the Stars, Demi Lovato, Selena Gomez, Eric McCormack, Jordan Pruitt, Nick Lachey, Jordin Sparks, Gladys Knight, Dan Aykroyd, Andrew Gold, Y&T, Kara DioGuardi, Andrew Dice Clay and others.
+Gold has also recorded and/or worked with Natalie Maines, Eddie Vedder, Melissa Etheridge, Rita Wilson, Tate McRae, Eric McCormack, Nick Lachey, Gladys Knight, Dan Aykroyd, Andrew Gold, Kara DioGuardi, Andrew Dice Clay and others.